aws-quickstart/terraform-hashicorp-cts-alb_listener-nia/README.md

 # terraform-consul_sync-aws-alb_listener_rule-nia

-This module for Consul Terraform Sync creates a listener rule and target group for an AWS Application Load Balancer that forwards to a Consul ingress gateway.
+The Consul Terraform Sync module creates a listener rule and target group for an AWS Application Load Balancer.
+When the rule condition is met, traffic is forwarded to a Consul ingress gateway.

 ## Authors